Deportations: Africa's role in EU migration management – DW – 05/11/2023

 Advertisement

 There's a sense of excitement at the airport in Lagos, Nigeria.
-In the arrivals' hall, numerous migrants are seen returning from Libya, where conditions for migrants are widely known to be atrocious.
+In the arrivals hall, migrants are seen returning from Libya, where conditions for migrants are widely known to be atrocious.

 One of them is Felicity; her enthusiasm is almost palpable: